For Senior Subject Course Selection information please click here

 - Make connections between the classical world and other cultures and societies.

-- Interpret, connect and draw conclusions from primary source evidence, with consideration of strengths and limitations of sources.
+- Interpret, connect, and draw conclusions from primary and secondary source evidence.

-- Gain an appreciation for the literary, artistic, historical, societal, philosophical and religious content and concepts from the classical world.
+- Gain an appreciation for the literary, artistic and socio-political ideas of the classical world.

-- Relate Greek and Latin concepts of the classical world to mātauranga Māori, Pacific knowledges and their personal experience.
+- Relate classical concepts to mātauranga Māori, Pacific knowledges, and their personal experience.

 Assessment